 Student Travel Grants

 The ACM Multimedia conference is the flagship conference of ACM SIGMM.
 It provides a great opportunity for researchers to present their work, get acquainted with the work of others, and discuss with colleagues both junior and senior.
-To promote participation of students in the conference events and in special student-oriented activities, SIGMM will fund participation grants for several students.
+To promote participation of students in the conference events and in special student-oriented activities, SIGMM, NSF and ACMMM 2015 organization committee will fund participation grants for a large number of students.

 The travel grant is meant to support personal attendance of one student at the main conference.
-Students selected for the grant will be paid $1000 USD for support of their travel expenses.
+Students selected for the grant will be paid USD1,000 for support of their travel expenses.
 Students will have to make their own arrangements for travel and accommodation.

-- Students selected to attend the Doctoral Symposium and Open Source Software Competition will be given high priority.
+Students who attend the Doctoral Symposium and Open Source Software Competition will be given high priority.

 An application letter from the student with the following information: